sissbruecker/linkding/README.md

 ### User setup

-Finally you need to create a user so that you can access the frontend.
+Finally you need to create a user so that you can access the application.
 Replace the credentials in the following command and run it:

 **Docker**
 ```shell